 Compliance Schedules

-(1) The Department's goal is to encourage voluntary cooperation of all persons responsible for an air contamination source.
-To facilitate this cooperation and provide for a progressive program of air pollution control, the Department may negotiate with such persons to establish a compliance schedule for meeting the requirements contained in the applicable air quality rules or statutes.
+(1) DEQ's goal is to encourage voluntary cooperation of all persons responsible for an air contamination source.
+To facilitate this cooperation and provide for a progressive program of air pollution control, DEQ may negotiate with such persons to establish a compliance schedule for meeting the requirements contained in the applicable air quality rules or statutes.
 The schedule will set forth the conditions with which the responsible person must comply.

 (a) The schedule may be accepted in lieu of a hearing.
-It must be in writing and signed by the Director of the Department or his designated officer and an authorized agent of the responsible person.
-After the schedule is executed by both parties, it must be confirmed by order of the Department;
+It must be in writing and signed by the Director of DEQ or his designated officer and an authorized agent of the responsible person.
+After the schedule is executed by both parties, it must be confirmed by order of DEQ;

 (b) Compliance schedules providing for final compliance at a date later than 18 months from the date of execution must contain requirements for periodic reporting and increments of progress toward compliance, at intervals of less than 18 months;